omerbsezer/Fast-Kubernetes/Meshery/kanvas-kubernetes-deployments.md

-# Exploring Kubernetes Deployments with Meshery
+# LAB: Exploring Kubernetes Deployments with Meshery

 Explore a Kubernetes Deployment using Meshery Playground, an interactive live environment, through a series of hands-on exercises."